 The City of Garnett is seeking an experienced professional to oversee the City Clerk’s Department.
 This individual serves under the supervision of the City Manager performing administrative and financial duties and completes all statutory City clerk functions.
 This position maintains and provides for day-to-day review of the City’s financial position and control of all municipal, fiscal, and legal records.
 The City Clerk supervises subordinate personnel and is responsible for the City Clerk’s department operations ensuring quality and effective customer service while completing a multitude of tasks including accounts payable/receivable, payroll, human resources, utility billing, and many others.
 This position is required to attend and keep the official minutes of all City Commission meetings.
 This position demands excellent oral and written communication skills; computer software skills including Microsoft Office; and organizational and time management skills.

-The pay scale for this position is $50,000 - $65,000 annually with benefits including KPERS retirement, health, dental, and vision insurance, paid vacation, paid sick leave, and paid holidays.
+The pay range for this position is $50,000 - $65,000 annually with benefits including KPERS retirement, health, dental, and vision insurance, paid vacation, paid sick leave, and paid holidays.
 Submit application, resume, and a cover letter.
 This position requires that the individual resides within the corporate limits of Garnett within six (6) months from the date of hire.
 Email application materials to email@example.com, or apply online at www.HRePartners.com.
 Complete job description and applications are available upon request.
 The City of Garnett is an equal opportunity employer.
-Application review process will begin on January 14, 2019 The position will remain open until filled.
+Application review process will begin on January 14, 2019.
+The position will remain open until filled.